brocheleau/blog-example/README.md

 # blog-example
 This projects contains the code for the front end of an example blog website.
 The website is single page and is meant to demonstrate html, css styling, and Javascript (using JQuery).

+This website also includes an interactive carousel slider, using the Owl Carousel 2 JQuery plugin.